 One of the most important elements of a successful marketing plan is to build an overall marketing budget.
-We make it easy with our digital marketing budget calculator!
+So we make it easy with our digital marketing budget calculator!

 Your annual budget should include any ongoing marketing expenses*.
 These are related to activities that may occur monthly, quarterly, or annually.
 It should also contain one-time projects**.
-The goal is to enable your business model and target growth rate.
+Obviously, the goal is to enable your business model and target growth rate.

 We’ve done all of the work to make this 3-step marketing calculator as simple, yet powerful as possible.
 It should take no more than 5 minutes.